Bjermo/bjermo.github.io/_pages/about.md

 About me
 ======
 I have a master's degree in mathematics from Uppsala University, which I later supplemented with three semesters of statistics.
 After working as a statistician at Statistics Sweden (SCB) and the National Agency of Education (Skolverket) for about six years, I started as a doctoral student at the Department of Statistics of Stockholm University.
-I defended my thesis, entitled "Test Design for Mean Ability Growth and Optimal Item Calibration for Achievement Tests" in December 2021.
+I defended my thesis, entitled "Test Design for Mean Ability Growth and Optimal Item Calibration for Achievement Tests" in December 2021, supervised by Frank Miller.
 After working one year as a temporary lecturer, I started my current position as a post-doctoral researcher at the Division of Statistics and Machine Learning (STIMA) at Linköping University.

 Besides my research interest, I am interested in mathematics in general.
 Especially algebra and algebraic statistics.
 I am also interested in Science in general and astrophysics and quantum mechanics in particular.
 Even though my understanding of the latter is on a layman's level.